Georgia rural clinic that vaccinated teachers early appeals 6-month suspension from state health program

 Clinic believed it could move forward beyond Phase 1, which does not include teachers

-A rural clinic in Georgia that was penalized for vaccinating teachers and slapped with a six-month suspension from the state's coronavirus vaccination program has appealed the decision, arguing the state's rules were confusing and other clinics within the same county also administered doses to individuals who did not fall into an approved category under Phase 1.
+A rural clinic in Georgia that was penalized for vaccinating teachers and slapped with a six-month suspension from the state's coronavirus vaccination program has appealed the decision, arguing the state's rules were confusing and other clinics have administered doses to individuals who did not fall into an approved category under Phase 1.

 Located over 100 miles east of Atlanta, the Medical Center of Elberton began vaccinating 177 teachers in December – but only after administering the vaccine to all the health care workers in the county who said they wanted to receive it, Dr. Jonathan Poon, one of the seven physicians who practice at the clinic, told Fox 5 Atlanta.

 Even though educators are not a part of Phase 1 in the state’s rollout, Poon said he believed the clinic could move forward with the next step because they finished the first early.

 GEORGIA POLICE CHIEF, PATROLMAN OUSTED AFTER VIDEO LACED WITH RACIAL SLURS FROM BLM PROTESTS SURFACES